VictorHLi404/TFT-Database-Builder/README.md

 A database MUST be first initialized by another means.
 This tool is meant to connect to an existing database created via PgAdmin or some other tool.

 The tool works by combining the /tft/match/v1/matches/by-puuid/{puuid}/ids endpoint that provides match IDs with /tft/match/v1/matches/{matchId} that provides actual match data, including the PUUIDs of players.
 A BFS queue is then created of all of the match ids and processed accordingly.

+A Thread.Sleep() is hardcoded to prevent rate limiting from Riot Games servers.
+This can be adjusted manually depending on the level of API token you possess.